 If a student wishes to contest the accuracy of a grade, it is important to consult with the instructor involved immediately.

-The instructors receive audit sheets of all grades they have in all classes during the first ten (10) days of the next regular quarter.
+Instructors receive audit sheets of all grades they have in all classes during the first ten (10) days of the next regular quarter.
 Errors may be noted on this audit sheet, and corrected, with minimal problem to the student.
-After the tenth day of the following quarter, the student has only one (1) year in which to correct a grading error.
+After the tenth day of the following quarter, the student has one (1) year in which to correct a grading error.
 If the instructor is no longer employed at this college, or is away from the campus for an extended time, students wishing to correct a grading error should talk with the division dean of that faculty member.
 After one year, grades are not changed except for extraordinary reasons.

 Repeating a Course